 Cystic hygroma.
 A large cyst or pocket of lymphatic fluid that results from blocked lymphatic vessels.
 A cystic hygroma may contain multiple cysts connected to each other by the lymphatic vessels.

-Nearly all cystic hygromas occur in the neck, although some lymphangiomas can occur in the mouth, cheek, and tissues surrounding the ear, as well as other parts of the body.
-Lymphatic malformations are present at birth, but they are sometimes not detected until the child is older.
+Nearly all cystic hygromas happen in the neck.
+Some lymphangiomas can happen in the mouth, cheek, and tissues surrounding the ear, as well as other parts of the body.
+Lymphatic malformations are present at birth, but they are sometimes not found until the child is older.
 Some lymphatic malformations can spread into surrounding tissues and affect the proper development of the area.
 Lymphatic malformations may also enlarge and become infected following an upper respiratory infection.

-Lymphatic malformations are sometimes seen in children with certain chromosome abnormalities and genetic conditions, including Down syndrome and Turner syndrome.
+Lymphatic malformations are sometimes seen in children with certain chromosome abnormalities and genetic conditions.
+These include Down syndrome and Turner syndrome.

-A lymphatic malformation is a congenital (present from birth) defect that occurs during early embryonic development when the lymphatic vessels do not properly form.
-The vessels may become blocked and enlarged as lymphatic fluid collects in the vessels, forming a mass or a cyst.
+A lymphatic malformation is a congenital (present from birth) defect that happens during early embryonic development when the lymphatic vessels do not properly form.
+The vessels may become blocked and enlarged as lymphatic fluid collects in the vessels.
+This forms a mass or a cyst.

 An internal lymphatic malformation in the mouth or cheek may not be noticed until it becomes infected and enlarges.
 Cystic hygromas can grow very large and may affect breathing and swallowing.
 The following are the most common symptoms of a lymphatic malformation.
 However, each child may experience symptoms differently.
 Symptoms may include: